ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Preparing rig for publish

-When creating rigs, it is recommended (and it is in fact enforced by validators) to separate bone or driven objects, their controllers and geometry so they are easily managed.
+When creating rigs, it is recommended (and it is in fact enforced by validators) to separate bones or driven objects, their controllers and geometry so they are easily managed.
 Currently OpenPype doesn't allow to publish model at the same time as its rig so for demonstration purposes, I'll first create simple model for robotic arm, just made out of simple boxes and I'll publish it.